G26karthik/Ai-search-tool/README.md

 - Deployment issues with backend on Render, so it's running locally.

 ### 🚀 Future Improvements:

-- **Backend Deployment:**
-  - Explore other platforms like Railway or self-hosted solutions.
-  - Debug existing deployment issues on Render.

 - **Expand Search Sources:**
   - Integrate additional platforms such as LinkedIn, Reddit, and Twitter for a more comprehensive search experience.